Get a free printable with tips for parenting a strong-willed child at the bottom of this post.

 While all toddlers exhibit a desire for autonomy, spirited children tend to be incredibly forthright, have particularly strong feelings and can seem like they are on an emotional rollercoaster.
 In fact, their parents often feel like they’re along for the ride too.

 How do you know you have a spirited child?

 Though they keep any parent on their toes, spirited children undoubtedly will make for some of the most successful adults.
-Because of their unwillingness to conform for the sake of obedience, their critical thought, and profound empathy, spirited children have the capacity to be incredible leaders.
+Because they are unwilling to conform for the sake of obedience, they are critical thinkers and have profound empathy, spirited children have the capacity to be incredible leaders.